Why We Built a Transparent AI Firewall

 We do this because we believe AI security shouldn't be gated by budget.
 A solo developer building a side project deserves the same injection protection as an enterprise team.
 The free tier includes the two most critical detectors (prompt injection and PII), the dashboard, and the full proxy functionality.

-If you need ML-powered detection, all seven threat types, custom policies, or webhook alerting, the paid plans start at $49/month.
+If you need ML and LLM-powered detection, all ten security detectors, custom policies, or webhook alerting, the paid plans start at $49/month.

 Try It